Weight Bias Issues

 Massachusetts Residents: Take Action Today to Stop Weight Bias!

-HERE’S THE ISSUE: Massachusetts could make history in the coming weeks by becoming only the second state in the U.S. to make it unlawful to discriminate on the basis of height and weight in compensation, in terms, conditions, or privileges of employment, housing, or public accommodations!
-Obesity Action Coalition (OAC) is calling on its members and supporters in Massachusetts to urge key members of the Joint Committee on the Judiciary for timely consideration and enactment of Senate Bill 1127 and House Bill 1822 today.
+HERE’S THE ISSUE: Massachusetts could make history by becoming only the second state in the U.S. to make it unlawful to discriminate on the basis of height and weight in compensation, in terms, conditions, or privileges of employment, housing, or public accommodations!
+Obesity Action Coalition (OAC) is calling on its members and supporters in Massachusetts to urge decision makers to support Senate Bill 1108 and House Bill 1705 today.

-YOUR ASK: Help OAC build support for ending weight-based discrimination in Massachusetts by contacting key members of the Joint Committee on the Judiciary today!
+YOUR ASK: Help OAC build support for ending weight-based discrimination in Massachusetts by contacting your representatives today!

 Share Your Personal Story to Help Others Think Differently about Weight and Obesity